Lovely blueberry loaf, light in texture and sweetness, flavoured with buttermilk and full of blueberries. Perfect to enjoy any time of day!

 - Spoon the batter into the prepared loaf pan, mounding it slightly in the centre.

-- Bake the loaf for 55-60 minutes, or until a skewer inserted into the middle of the cake comes out clean.
+- Bake the loaf for 55-60 minutes for a 4×10 pan or up to 70-75 minutes for a 9×5 pan (but check regularly towards the end of baking) A skewer inserted into the middle of the cake should come out clean.

 - Allow the loaf to cool in the pan for 10 minutes, then gently lift it out of the loaf pan by grabbing the edge of the parchment along the sides.
 Place onto a cooling rack.
 Allow to cool a few minutes more, then gently remove the parchment.
 Allow the loaf to cool completely.